-One of the largest multi-disciplinary programs for lymphoma and myeloma in the U.S., the department includes 25 faculty members, 20 of whom see and treat patients.
-Our patients benefit from a team approach that includes our colleagues in radiology, surgery, radiation therapy, hematopathology, and stem cell transplantation, as well as clinical pharmacists, research and clinical nurses, social workers, and dietitians.
+Led by our faculty team of 25 physicians and scientists, our patients benefit from a team approach that includes our colleagues in radiology, surgery, radiation therapy, hematopathology, and stem cell transplantation, as well as clinical pharmacists, research and clinical nurses, social workers, and dietitians.

-Through ongoing clinical trials, our patients have access to the best of what is coming out of the world’s cancer laboratories, in a holistic approach that matches the appropriate treatment to each individual patient’s needs.
-In addition to testing new drugs and therapies, our clinical trials investigate combinations of standard drugs given in novel ways and treatments designed to reduce toxicities for patients.
-Many of the regimens used or drugs first studied in this department are now considered the standard treatments.
-Currently, we are studying several novel therapies with unique mechanisms of actions, including small molecules, monoclonal antibodies and immunotoxins.
+Please visit our list of ongoing clinical trials.
+By participating in these trials, patients have access to the best of what is coming out of the world’s cancer laboratories, in a holistic approach that matches the appropriate treatment to each individual patient’s needs.
+In addition to testing new drugs and therapies, our clinical trials investigate combinations of standard drugs given in novel ways, and treatments designed to reduce toxicities for patients.
+Currently, we are studying several novel therapies with unique mechanisms of actions, including small molecules, monoclonal antibodies, and immunotoxins.